darkreactions/chemdescriptor/README.md

 ## Notes:

-Input SMILES file has a SMILES code in each line Descriptor whitelist is a json file of the form:
+Input SMILES file has a SMILES code in each line.

+Descriptor whitelist is a json file of the form:
 ```
 {